awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/sagemaker.rst

 Please replace the `<IMAGE_NAME>` and `<IMAGE_TAG>` with the actual Docker image name and tag, e.g., ``888888888888.dkr.ecr.us-east-1.amazonaws.com/graphstorm:sm-gpu``.

-Launch the partition job on Amazon SageMaker
+Launch the Partition Job on Amazon SageMaker
 ---------------------------------------------
-For this example, we'll use a SageMaker cluster with 2 ``ml.t3.xlarge`` instances.
+For this example, we'll use an Amazon SageMaker cluster with 2 ``ml.t3.xlarge`` instances.
 We assume the data is already on an AWS S3 bucket.
 For large graphs, users can choose larger instances or more instances.

 Install dependencies
 .....................
-To run GraphStorm with the Amazon SageMaker service, users should install SageMaker library and copy GraphStorm's SageMaker tools.
+To run GraphStorm with the Amazon SageMaker service, users should install the Amazon SageMaker library and copy GraphStorm's SageMaker tools.

-1. Use the below command to install SageMaker.
+1. Use the below command to install Amazon SageMaker.

 .. code-block:: bash